duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ### Can we beat the market with technical analysis?

-The short answer is no.
+The short answer is almost certainly no.

 The long answer is that maybe you can beat the market, for brief periods of time, if you have teams of PhDs working on it full time.
 Renaissance Technologies is considered one of the best hedge funds that employs technical strategies, and does exactly that.
 But you or I, trading casually in our free time, are almost certain to lose against the market.